Altaflux/agent-mimir/README.md

 const OpenAIEmbeddings = require('langchain/embeddings/openai').OpenAIEmbeddings;

-//Configure your language models, tools and embeddings const summaryModel = new ChatOpenAI({
+//Configure your language models, tools and embeddings
+//NOTE!: For the time being, the summary model MUST be a 0613 GPT model. const summaryModel = new ChatOpenAI({
     openAIApiKey: process.env.OPENAI_API_KEY,
     temperature: 0.0,